Jay-Z Is Dropping His First Cannabis Line With Caliva

 Per the website, the MONOGRAM line aims to “mark a new chapter in cannabis defined by dignity, care, and consistency.”
 Not much has been revealed about what type of strains the line will include.
 Still, those interested can already sign up on the company’s website to be notified as soon as the product drops, which is expected to arrive sometime on Friday, October 23.

-In order to support the release, Jay-Z has also debuted a playlist on Tidal, his own streaming platform.
-Titled “Monogram: Sounds From The Grow Room,” the playlist includes artists such as Bob Marley, Peter Tosh, Fela Kuti, D’Angelo, The Beatles, and many more.
+In order to support the release, Jay-Z has also debuted a playlist on Tidal, his streaming platform.
+Titled “Monogram: Sounds From the Grow Room,” the playlist includes artists such as Bob Marley, Peter Tosh, Fela Kuti, D’Angelo, The Beatles, and many more.

 Fans didn’t take long to react to the news on social media, with some not being 100 percent convinced to buy Jay-Z’s cannabis.